UFOAlastor/Kaios_music_player/README.md

-0.0.3 beta: Magic screen version, author?
+0.0.3 beta: Magic screen version, don't know author

-0.0.2 beta: liaronce correction screen scale
+0.0.2 beta: LiarOnce correction screen scale

-0.0.1 beta:QQ old ice transplant, mouse control, can only play, does not support the next automatically make complaints about the screen asymmetry
+0.0.1 beta: QQ Old Ice transplant, mouse control, can only play, does not support the next automatically and the screen asymmetry